JOHN CECIL ABRAHAM SEWELL (c.1892-1918)

 6/1670 Lance Corporal John Cecil Abraham Sewell, 1/6th Battalion, Durham Light Infantry died 1 December 1918 and is buried in Evenwood Cemetery.
 He was 27 years old and is commemorated on the Cockfield War Memorial.

 - Ada Ann bc.1888 at Middlesbrough

 - John Cecil Abraham born 1892 at Lands Bank

 - Victor G. bc.1894 at Lands Bank

 - Francis W. Heaviside bc.1883 at Evenwood

 In 1901 the family lived at Burnt Houses, Cockfield where Jonathan worked as a colliery winding engineman.
 18 year old Francis Heaviside was a school teacher.
 By 1911, the family lived at 10 Bleak Terrace and Jonathan was described as a “stationary engineman”.
 21 year old Norman worked as a “colliery stoker”, 19 year old J. Cecil A. was a labourer above ground and 17 year old Victor was a driver.
 At this time, 15 year old William Heaviside and 14 year old Bertha lived with them, being nephew and niece.

-In 1917, J. Cecil A. Sewell married Jane Featherstone.
+In 1917, J. Cecil A. Sewell married Jane Featherstone and they has a son George.
 J.C.A.
 Sewell died 1 December 1918.
 At this time, they lived at 3 West View, Evenwood.
 His death certificate confirms that he died from influenza and pneumonia.
 There were 13 burials at Evenwood during December 1918.

 The service record of Lance Corporal J.C.A.
 Sewell has not been researched.
 15 April 1912, he enlisted into the Durham Light Infantry (DLI) and was allocated the regimental number 6/1670.